Walter Investment under regulatory scrutiny for mortgage servicing

-NEW YORK Walter Investment Corp (WAC.N), one of the largest U.S. companies that collect home loan payments, said on Thursday that several state regulatory agencies were investigating its business practices, and its shares fell by over 20 percent.
+NEW YORK Nov 6 Walter Investment Corp, one of the largest U.S. companies that collect home loan payments, said on Thursday that several state regulatory agencies were investigating its business practices, and its shares fell nearly 19 percent.

-The announcement of the investigation was the latest in a series that have targeted companies that have grown explosively in the aftermath of the financial crisis by purchasing the rights to service mortgages in bulk from banks.

-In addition to the document request, Green Tree received a subpoena from the attorney general of California, a member of the working group, on Sept.
+In addition, Green Tree received a subpoena from the attorney general of California, a member of the working group, on Sept.
 11, Walter said in the filing.

 The office of California's attorney general did not immediately respond to a request for comment.